 written on 04-01-2014

-**Update - I totaled this car about 4 months after I bought it.
+I have had my 2014 RDX AWD tech for about a week now.
+So far I have been very happy with the car.
+It drives smooth, brakes well, and the transmission seems to work flawlessly.
+I am most happy with the turning radius, as my last two vehicles were monsters to turn and try to park.
+I also looked at the Q5, and besides the Audi being more expensive, I did not like the idea of the turbo 4 cyl engine.
+I've driven an audi with a turbo before, and it seemed very inconsistent - thats something that I did not want to deal with again.
+The RDX has great acceleration (and sounds pretty good too when you step on it), its too bad they hid the dual exhaust tips up under the rear bumper. **Update - I totaled this car about 4 months after I bought it.
 I was driving in the freeway, traveling up a grade where a car was stalled in the middle lane with no battery to power its lights.
 I smashed into the back of it going around 55-60mph, that was a shock!
 My passenger and I were able to crawl out of the car, more or less uninjured with just a few air bad burns on wrist / face.
 We, as well as my family, were very impressed with the safety of the car.
 I plan on buying another sometime in the future.

 I just downsized from a 2011 MDX to 2014 RDX AWD and am happy with my choice.
 Getting about 27mpg in RDX vs. 19mpg in MDX.
 A little disappointed about losing SH-AWD but a good trade off for fuel economy.
 New RDX looks sharper and feels roomier than its predecessor (my brother has the older model), handles corners nicely, quiet and luxurious interior, and new keyless ignition start is a plus that wasn't available in the 2011 MDX.
 My biggest and perhaps only complaint is that the E-break is too close to my leg!
 Smashed my shin into it about three times in the past three weeks that I've driven this car.
 Overall, a spritely and spirited vehicle.